Last updated on August 6th, 2018 at 02:46 pm

 Continue your interview preparation with the following resources

-- Financialanalystinterviewquestions.com (external resource) – Jeremy Hopkins, a reputable interview coach from Georgia, put together a website that specializes only in financial analyst interviews.
-He wrote also an excellent eBook which offers great answers to all common interview questions you can deal with, while trying to get a job of a financial analyst (including both technical and non-technical questions).
-We highly recommend checking his website and eBook.
+- Financial analyst interview guide (external resource) – Jeremy Hopkins, a reputable interview coach from Georgia, wrote an excellent eBook which offers great answers to all common interview questions you can deal with, while trying to get a job of a financial analyst (including both technical and non-technical questions).
+Get it to gain an competitive advantage in your interview.

 - Resources.workable.com/financial-analyst-interview-questions (external resource) – Interview from another perspective.
 If you are an employer trying to hire new analysts, but struggle to come up with the right template of interview questions, you should check the one Workable.com offers.
 You can actually download the template for free, and use it immediately in your interview.